Youth Development in Context Lab

 Adolescent Sexual Identity Development and Resiliency Factors among Sexual Minority Youth

 The formation of a sexual identity is a prominent and important component of adolescent development.
 An adolescent’s emotional well-being, romantic relationships, and sense of self-worth have all been tied to the process of developing a positive identity as a sexual person.
 For adolescents who are questioning their sexuality or who self-identify as a sexual minority, this self-exploration process can be complex and challenging.
-In fact, questioning and/or queer youth are more likely than their heterosexual peers to experience isolation from peers, rejection by family members, and judgement and disapproval from society as a whole.
+In fact, questioning and/or queer youth are more likely than their heterosexual peers to experience isolation from peers, rejection by family members, and judgment and disapproval from society as a whole.
 Because identifying risks for this population is crucial for the creation and dissemination of mental health services, psychological research has taken on a deficit-focused approach to understanding sexual minority youth.
 Consequently, not much attention has been given to qualitative experiences that may shed light on resiliency factors that would promote positive outcomes for an otherwise marginalized population.

 A current project utilizes qualitative interviews to inform a novel measure of female adolescent sexual identity development.
 This measure will yield important information regarding the qualities and contexts of adolescent experiences, which may allow researchers to analyze how different experiences are related to healthy and poor aspects of psychological functioning and social development.